TanujDontaraju/Stanford-Code-In-Place/README.md

-My Projects & Practice Stanford’s Code In Place Program 2025!
+My Favorite Projects & Practice Stanford’s Code In Place Program 2025!

 This course teaches the fundamentals of computer programming through Python, drawing from concepts taught in Stanford’s renowned CS106A course.